 While the majority of health services require the deductible to be met to receive full coverage, some things may be covered prior to meeting your deductible.

 For health care services, does this mean that you’ll be stuck paying for all your costs until you hit the Medicare deductible?
 Not necessarily.
 While the majority of health services require the deductible to be met to receive full coverage, some things may be covered prior to meeting your deductible.
 This will differ depending on the insurance plan, so it’s a good idea to do a little research before signing on to a specific plan.
 For Medicare beneficiaries, we can go into some more specifics that may help you make decisions about your coverage.

 Original Medicare Deductible

 What is the deductible for Medicare?
 Well, in Original Medicare, there are two deductibles you’ll encounter.
 In Medicare Part A, there’s an inpatient hospital deductible that you’ll owe each benefit period.
-In 2021, this deductible is set at $1,484, while it’s $1,556 in 2022.
+In 2022, this deductible is set at $1,556.
+In 2023, this deductible will be $1,600.
 Once you’ve paid that much for inpatient health services in a single benefit period, your Medicare coverage will kick in.
 In Medicare Part B, the other half of Original Medicare, there’s a general deductible.
 Once you’ve paid enough applicable services, Medicare Part B will cover 80 percent of the Medicare approved amount, and you’ll only owe the remaining 20 percent.
-The Part B deductible is $203 for 2021 and $233 in 2022.
+The Part B deductible is $233 in 2022 and $226 in 2023.